 1884 - The Leatherman, a famous tramp who wandered Connecticut and New York in the 1800s, is said to pay his last visit to town.
-[However, The Press in 1886 says the Leather Man, "as far as we know, has never included Ridgefield in his habitual route."]
+[However, The Press in 1886 says the Leather Man, "as far as we know, has never included Ridgefield in his habitual route."
+This was not true; the diary of Gilbert Burr in 1888 indicates he was a regular visitor.]
 Five years later, the Leather Man is found dead in a cave near Sing Sing, N.Y.
 He is said to have come to this country in the 1850s as a stowaway after failing at business and romance in his native France.